Holy Immanuel, Fauls:

-The main morning services are usually Common Worship Communion except on the 1st Sunday of the month at Fauls and Tilstock when Morning Prayer* takes place.
-At Whitchurch on this Sunday a ‘Worship Together Communion Service*’ is held.
+The main morning services are usually Common Worship Communion except on the 1st Sunday of the month, at Fauls and Tilstock All Age Worship* takes place, and at Whitchurch on this Sunday a ‘Worship Together' Communion Service* is held.

 *All ages are welcome at all our services but you may like to note that an * is next to those services which are a little shorter and which may be particularly suitable for children.
 At Whitchurch, there is separate provision for children (Junior Church) and young people (Sermon Slot) on 2nd, 3rd and 4th Sundays.

 Fifth Sundays are often used for a Joint Service in one of the three churches, usually at 10.30am.

 POSTCODES FOR OUR CHURCHES